 As nearly everyone knows, Prosecco is an Italian success story that’s now an international phenomenon.
-Total production of all Prosecco is vast and still growing.
-Most of it comes from the colossal DOC, some 24,000 hectares of vines in Italy’s north-east, namely in the Veneto and Friuli Venezia Giulia regions.
+The total production of all Prosecco is vast and still growing.
+Most of it comes from the colossal DOC, some 24,000 hectares of vines in Italy’s northeast, namely in the Veneto and Friuli Venezia Giulia regions.
 The DOC is now making nearly 500 million bottles per year.
 However, Prosecco also has two relatively small enclaves in the Veneto.
-Since 2009 these are at the top Superiore DOCG level, enshrining the fact that they were long recognised as the two best places for Prosecco.
+Since 2009 these are at the top Superiore DOCG level, enshrining that they were long recognised as the two best places for Prosecco.
 One of these areas, the smaller Asolo Superiore DOCG, has featured previously.
 However, its much larger companion takes its name from the wine towns of Conegliano and Valdobbiadene.
 Hence Part 1 of this article is about Conegliano Valdobbiadene Prosecco Superiore DOCG.

 Part 2 then features ten examples of Prosecco from this DOCG, from the 2019 vintage.
 They demonstrate the high quality, terroir and increasing stylistic variety of the Prosecco from these parts.

 So why this DOCG Superiore?

 As the map below indicates, Conegliano Valdobbiadene DOCG is some 60 km from Venice (Venezia).
 It’s to the north and east of the River Piave (and the nearby Asolo Superiore DOCG).
 The entire region runs between the two wine towns of Conegliano and Valdobbiadene.

 This area now has 8,431 ha of vines and makes around 92 million bottles each year.
 14% of that ends up in the UK, which is by far the biggest export market.
 We like it.
 A lot.
 But how much do we know about it?